-Sandy Mahatme has served as one of our directors since 2014.
-He has served as Senior Vice President, Chief Financial Officer at Sarepta Therapeutics, Inc. since November 2012.
+Mr. Mahatme has served as one of our directors since 2014.
+Mr. Mahatme is the Executive Vice President, Chief Financial Officer and Chief Business Officer at Sarepta Therapeutics, Inc., a publicly traded biopharmaceutical company.
+Mr. Mahatme joined Sarepta in 2012.
 From January 2006 to November 2012, Mr. Mahatme worked at Celgene Corporation, a publicly traded biopharmaceutical company, where he served in various roles, including Senior Vice President of Corporate Development, Senior Vice President of Finance, Corporate Treasurer and Head of Tax.
-While at Celgene, Mr. Mahatme built the treasury and tax functions before establishing the Corporate Development Department, focused on strategic, targeted initiatives including commercial development in emerging markets, acquisitions and licensing and global manufacturing expansion.
-Prior to working at Celgene, Mr. Mahatme worked for Pfizer Inc., a pharmaceutical company, for eight and a half years in senior roles in Business Development and Corporate Tax.
+While at Celgene, Mr. Mahatme built the treasury and tax functions before establishing the Corporate Development Department, focused on strategic, targeted initiatives including commercial development in emerging markets, acquisitions, licensing and global manufacturing expansion.
+From 1997 to 2005 Mr. Mahatme worked for Pfizer Inc., a pharmaceutical company, where he served in senior roles in business development and corporate tax.
 Mr. Mahatme started his career at Ernst & Young LLP where he advised multinational corporations on a broad range of transactions.
-Mr. Mahatme holds Master of Laws (LLM) degrees from Cornell Law School and NYU School of Law and is a member of the New York State Bar Association.
-Mr. Mahatme is also a member of the Board of Directors of Aeglea Therapeutics and Excelyx Therapeutics, both biopharmaceutical companies.
+Mr. Mahatme also serves on the board of directors of Aeglea Biotherapeutics, Inc., a publicly traded biotechnology company focused on treatments for cancer and certain genetic diseases.
+Mr. Mahatme earned LLMs from Cornell Law School and NYU School of Law and is a member of the New York State Bar Association.

-Ms. Merrifield has spent much of her career leading the development of high growth, profitable biotechnology businesses.
-She most recently served as President and CEO of PathoGenetix, Inc. During an 18-year tenure at Genzyme Corporation, a diversified, global biotechnology company, Ms. Merrifield served as President of Genzyme Biosurgery, where she led global business strategy across a complex portfolio of biologics, therapeutic devices and combination products; and as Vice President of Marketing, General Manager and then President of Genzyme Genetics, where she played an instrumental role in developing and shaping its diagnostic business.
-Prior to Genzyme, Ms. Merrifield was a Partner at Bain and Company, a global strategy consulting firm, and an Investment Officer at Aetna Life & Casualty.
-She serves as Trustee and Director on several boards including Partners Continuing Care, the non-acute care services division of Partners HealthCare; the YMCA of Greater Boston; MassMutual Premier; Juniper Pharmaceuticals, focused on medical needs in women’s health; and Select and MML Series Investment Funds.
-Ms. Merrifield earned a Bachelor of Arts in Zoology and a Master of Education from The University of Maine, and a Master of Business Administration from the Amos Tuck School of Business at Dartmouth College.
+Ms. Merrifield has served as one of our directors since 2014.
+From December 2012 to July 2014, Ms. Merrifield served as President and Chief Executive Officer of PathoGenetix, Inc., a privately held health genomics company, which voluntarily filed for Chapter 7 bankruptcy in July 2014.
+Prior to joining PathoGenetix, Inc., Ms. Merrifield served an 18-year tenure at Genzyme Corporation (now owned by Sanofi S.A.), a diversified, global biotechnology company.
+At Genzyme, Ms. Merrifield served in a number of leadership roles, including as President of Genzyme Biosurgery, where she led global business strategy across a portfolio of biologics, therapeutic devices and combination products, and as President of Genzyme Genetics, where she played an instrumental role in developing and shaping this diagnostic business.
+Prior to joining Genzyme, Ms. Merrifield was a Partner at Bain and Company, a global strategy consulting firm, and an Investment Officer at Aetna Life & Casualty.
+She currently serves as a director of InVivo Therapeutics Holdings Corp. and Juniper Pharmaceuticals, Inc., both publicly traded biotechnology companies, and as a trustee of MassMutual Premier, Select and MML Series Investment Funds.
+Ms. Merrifield earned a BA in Zoology and a MEd from the University of Maine, and an MBA from the Amos Tuck School of Business at Dartmouth College.